Sunday, 16 August 2020

 On the back of my neck, I have a small tattoo which took about 5 minutes to ink of a heart with an upside-down music note.
 My love for music has been apparent since I was a child.
 Music is freedom for me and always will be.
 It is my joy, my pick-me-up, my answers, my redirection, my release, my mood shake, my wake-up call, my dose of real talk, my spring clean backdrop, my sanity.
 Music is my go-to for everything.
 Put a feel-good riddim on, especially a tune from the ’90s, and I am a different woman with moves nobody knew existed.
 LOL!

 “Defective stars”.
 This is what I asked for when I walked into an unfamiliar tattoo shop one day sometime between 2006 and 2007 when I was struggling emotionally and mentally; I have no clear memory of the whole tattoo experience, but I do recall that the guy was in a rush and it actually worked in my favour.
-The 3 stars are on the inside of my left wrist and they serve as a reminder of my strength and resilience during a time when I felt lost, vulnerable and somewhat disconnected from myself and then having taken back my power by choosing to fight through my demons; I was determined to not give up on myself and I had to start by quitting the (bad) habits that were holding me back.
+The 3 stars are on the inside of my left wrist and they serve as a reminder of my strength and resilience during a time when I felt lost, vulnerable and somewhat disconnected from myself, and then having taken back my power by choosing to fight through my demons.
+I was determined to not give up on myself and I had to start by quitting the (bad) habits that were holding me back.
 It still helps today when I look at the design and am reminded of that time and what I have overcome.
-They are beginning to fade so, I'd definitely like to have them redone.
+They are beginning to fade so, I'd definitely like to have them redone at some stage.

 Copyright Charley JaiCopyright Charley Jai

-My imperfect rose is a symbol of pain and love.
-Tattooed on the outside corner of my left hand, it serves up a daily dose of fierce determination in memory of my favourite uncle who was a friend and like a father to me.
+My unique rose is a symbol of pain and love.
+Tattooed on the outside of my left hand, it serves up a daily dose of fierce determination in memory of my favourite uncle who was a friend and like a father to me.
 He passed away in 2007 (I had the tattoo done sometime after, possibly a couple of years later, I'm not sure) and I miss him more than I know how to articulate.
 The rose is a comfort to me and I intend to have it restored.

 Five tattoos, four of which are often hidden (by default clothing choices), each of them with me permanently and, so far, since 1998, I have no regrets about that.